glycodynamics/Tutorial-Glycoprotein-MD/README.md

 #### 7. Visualization of MD trajectory:
 — Download and Install VMD in your local computer [VMD](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD)

 — Download Symbol Nomenclature For Glycan (SNFG) representation for glycans [SNFG](http://glycam.org/docs/othertoolsservice/2016/06/03/3d-symbol-nomenclature-for-glycans-3d-snfg/)

+— Move the file to either your home directory, or the location where the VMD software is installed, and unzip the file.

+— Now, open VMD

-— Load a file containing a glycan into VMD
+— Load a file containing a glycan into VMD (structure.parm7)

-—

-—

-—

-—
+— Load trajectory file (prod01.traj) by selecting "Amber trajecotry file with periodic box)

+— Go to graphics > representation > and change the representation of molecule as you wish to.

+— Play MD and visualize trajectory

+— Ask for help and an instructure can help you in doing all this in VMD.

 ##### SNFG Visualization: